maikxchd/rotate/README.md

 # k8s-r8
 `rotate` is a tool for rotating out AWS Auto-Scaling Groups within a k8s cluster.
 It was developed to make upgrading AMIs as a one command experience that doesn't require intimate knowledge of AWS commands or Kubernetes internals.

+There are two use cases where you might want to rotate ASGs
+- To deploy a new release of your application with a rolling update by performing an instance rotation after you update the launch configuration of your ASG so your new instances will have the new launch configuration
+- To keep the instances fresh by running this tool periodically to terminate old instances and ensure that your auto scaling group is always running young instances

 ## Assumptions
 1. All nodes in the cluster have a role